Mairo Yamano

 “The student leaders of YYGS have taught me that no matter the circumstance, you can always find a way to learn, collaborate, and make an impact.”

-I started my youth-based organization, Creatively Asian (link is external), dedicated to connecting Asian youth around the world through the creative arts.
+I started my youth-based organization, Creatively Asian, dedicated to connecting Asian youth around the world through the creative arts.
 Creatively Asian was an initiative that I thought of in the heat of the COVID-19 pandemic, around April of 2020, with hatred towards Asian Americans on the rise and xenophobia being justified due to the virus.

 Ashhad Siddiqui